-You know what the acronym stands for, but what makes up the approach?
-Simply stated, Account Based Marketing is a B2B strategy that focuses on a targeted set of accounts using highly personalized campaigns.
-It provides marketing and sales teams with a number of advantages, including a faster sales process, cost effectiveness, and a more efficient use of marketing resources.
 With all of the things ABM is, though, it’s important to remember that ABM is not targeted outbound marketing.
-It’s much more considered, personalized and strategic than a cold, irrelevant email blast to every contact at a company.
-ABM is also only one of the tools in a comprehensive marketing tool kit; it shouldn’t be the only tactic your company employs, and it shouldn’t stand as a replacement for your inbound marketing approach.
-In fact, ABM and inbound go hand-in-hand.
+It’s much more considered, personalized, and strategic than a cold, irrelevant email blast or call to every contact at a company.
+Also, ABM is not meant to be the only tactic your company employs, and it shouldn’t replace your inbound marketing strategy.
+(In fact, ABM and inbound go hand-in-hand.)

 Why is ABM Such an Effective Strategy for Industrial Manufacturers?

-ABM is most effective in the following situations, which align with the business model of many industrial manufacturing companies:
+An account based marketing project plan is most effective in situations that typically align with the business models of many industrial manufacturing companies:

 - Purchases are highly considered

-- There is a small pool of large target prospects
+- There is a small pool of large-sized target prospects

 - Cross-selling to current customer base yields high profitability